Onyx, Emerald & Diamanté Dangling Earrings

-Onyx-glass hoops attached to emerald-green-enamel and diamanté-embellished panels of silver-tone metal form these lovely and versatile Art Deco earrings.
-These all-original earrings with lever-backs for pierced ears have additional diamanté designed to adorn the earlobe.
-The lever-backs are unmarked, so I don’t know if they are sterling silver.
+Onyx-glass hoops attached to emerald-green-enamel and diamanté-embellished panels of silver-tone metal form these lovely and versatile earrings.
+Additional diamanté adorn the earlobe.
+The ear wires for pierced ears are original, but the lever backs are unmarked.
 These earrings are probably European in origin.
-Though Art Deco in style, something about these earrings make me think they may be from a later Revival era.
+Though Art Deco in style, something about this pair makes me think they may be from a later Revival era.
 Nevertheless, they are beautiful!
-Scroll down to see a selection of Art Deco bracelets to wear with these earrings.
+Scroll down to see a selection of complementary Art Deco bracelets.